 Surprisingly enough, this little town, now famous for its bright colours, wasn’t always so flashy.
 Less than a decade ago, Júzcar was little more than a typical dime-a-dozen whitewashed Andalusian village.
 It wasn’t until the town hosted the worldwide premiere of the Smurf movie, that all of its simply adorned white buildings got a fresh coat of Smurf blue paint.

 Tourism quickly exploded and capitalizing on its 15 minutes of fame, the local authorities decided to keep the blue and add Smurf-inspired street art throughout the town.
 Truthfully, there isn’t much to do in Júzcar, but it’s a great place to kill an hour or two and brighten up your Instagram.

-Where to stay: The best hotels for sightseeing in Marbella
+Where to stay in Marbella

 With the city’s relatively small size, choosing where to stay in Marbella can be surprisingly easy, especially compared to other Spanish destinations.
 The best area for most travellers is the Old Town, where you’ll discover many of the top points of interest in Marbella.
 To get the best selection available, be sure to book your hotels well in advance; Marbella is an insanely popular place to visit!